 • Pricewaterhouse Coopers LLP was hit with a $625 million judgment—the largest-ever against an audit firm in the United States—for an allegedly negligent audit of Colonial BancGroup Inc. The Federal Deposit Insurance Corp. sued PwC to compensate its losses after Colonial’s bankruptcy, which came after a multi-billion mortgage fraud case.

 • In Germany, the collapse of payment processing giant Wirecard AG has spurred criminal complaints against auditors for failing to uncover accounting irregularities.
-And in the Netherlands, a former Deloitte LLP partner faces disciplinary action improper audit of the European arm of one of South Africa’s largest retailers, which nearly collapsed three years ago in the wake of an accounting scandal.
+And in the Netherlands, a former Deloitte LLP partner faces disciplinary action as the result of an improper audit of the European arm of one of South Africa’s largest retailers, which nearly collapsed three years ago in the wake of an accounting scandal.

 Of course, I am not the only one to highlight the need for auditors to detect fraud.
 The AICPA and the Public Companies Accounting Oversight Board (PCAOB) have both underscored the importance of fraud detection for auditors.
 The PCAOB, as far back as 2007, said auditors should “assess risks and apply procedures directed specifically to the detection of a material, fraudulent misstatement of financial statements.”
 Detecting such a misstatement is an “essential element of an audit,” the PCAOB said.